gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 the water upstream from my pool.  *Splash.* Someone is in the water.
 And there is blood---well, ichor, really, the dark green kind that leaves a musty aftertaste.
 He is bringing a trophy with him.
 I will my limbs to be still.
-This will be *much* tastier than that acrid little scavenger...
+This will be *much* tastier than that acrid little scavenger…

 The chill of the echo returns as suddenly as it left.
 The man who came down the stairs asks a question of the empty air.
 I feel the echo's will tighten into